geoserver/geoserver/doc/en/user/source/gettingstarted/postgis-quickstart/index.rst

 Creating a store
 ----------------

 Once the workspace is created, we are ready to add a new store.
-The store tells GeoServer how to connect to the shapefile.
+The store tells GeoServer how to connect to the database.

 #.
 Navigate to :menuselection:`Data-->Stores`.